nguyenhungphu/mern-estate/README.md

 # Release 1.0 - 24/10/2023

-# Overview: A place where user can create listings to sell their real estate property and browse nearby property
+# Overview: Offer an environment for customers to sell, buy, and rent with details descriptions of property listings and a seamless end-to-end service

 # Site is live and accessible through this link: https://mern-your-esate.onrender.com